 - 7. How to make lotion from scratch: a photo guide

 1. Know this before you begin

-Before you begin gathering ingredients and cooking up stuff, focus on the following:
+Before you begin gathering ingredients and cooking up your DIY lotion, focus on the following:

 - Think about the recipe: what do you want your cream to do?

 - Write a recipe and leave enough space for notes

 - Prepare and disinfect your working area

 - Clean and sterilize containers for the final product